 text was meant to by the whole 75MHz for 802.11 in general. can edit some.

+Comments on “… the transportation and vehicular-safety related applications that are particularly suited for the 5.9 GHz band as compared to other spectrum bands, and how various bands can be used efficiently and effectively to provide these applications.”
+[A], paragraph 19

-V. On the spectrum needs for achieving the full benefit of traffic safety technologies:
+On the spectrum needs for achieving the full benefit of traffic safety technologies:

-Over the past decade, a lot of effort has been dedicated to validating the spectrum requirements and needs to guarantee that the full potential of traffic safety goals are met in order to save more lives.
+Over the past decade, a lot of effort has been dedicated to validating the spectrum requirements and needs to guarantee that the full potential of traffic safety goals is met in order to save more lives.
 The US Department of Transportation (DoT) in its latest report “Preparing for the Future of Transportation” [1] has highlighted the need for sufficient spectrum to enable V2X communications throughout the US.
 Moreover, an in-depth assessment made by the Car2Car Communication Consortium [2] has estimated the needs for V2X, regardless of the communication technology in the US.

 IEEE 802 believe that further splitting the 30 MHz allocated in the NPRM to the ITS applications will maximize the damage to the existing deployment and diminish the benefit we can get from deploying ITS technologies in the band.

-} the above is indicating all 75MHz for ITS, not following the silence on partitioning of the entire 75 MHz. {so will look at some editing in here.}
+} the above is indicating all 75MHz for ITS, not following the silence on partitioning of the entire 75 MHz. {so, will look at some editing in here.}

 } how does this keep safety as part of the final plan?